Contents

 Assigning a TVU Device source

-To assign a TVU Device source other than a TVU Anywhere device:
+To assign a TVU Device source except a TVU Anywhere device:

 - Click + Source in the Source panel.